Get a FREE, Personalized 7-Day Music Making Course

 • Do not play the 1st, 2nd or 6th guitar string.

 You can form a power chord with the root note starting on either the 5th or 6th string.
-The finger shape is the same, and you can move this exact pattern up and down the fret board to play a different power chord.
+The finger shape is the same, and you can move this exact pattern up and down the fret board to play a different chord.

-How to Know What Power Chord You’re Playing
+How to Know What You’re Playing

 What type of chord you’re playing depends on what root note you start at.